chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

 <!--My research focused on the situation-aware Agentic Artificial Intelligence to establish a connected and autonomous transportation system for safety and resiliency.
 More specifically, I prefer to develop **advanced machine intelligence** with **Generative Artificial Intelligence** and **Distributed Learning Structure** to build a **connected and autonomous transportation system** for various applications. -->

-My research centers on **situation-awared agentic AI** for building connected and autonomous transportation systems with improved safety and resilience.
-I develop advanced machine intelligence by integrating **generative AI** with **distributed learning** architectures to enable scalable, reliable deployment across diverse transportation applications.
+My research lies at the intersection of AI, connected/autonomous systems, and transportation engineering, centering on situation-aware agentic AI to build safer and highly resilient mobility.
+I develop advanced, customized machine intelligence by integrating real-time data from vehicles and infrastructure with generative AI (including LLMs, LVMs, and diffusion models) and distributed learning architectures.

+This integration enables scalable and reliable AI deployment across diverse transportation applications.
+It allows us to simulate rare or complex traffic conditions and proactively manage dynamic networks.
+Specifically, this approach enhances safety through robust training and decision-making, and fosters resilience through fault-tolerant designs capable of adapting to disruptions like adverse weather or cyberattacks.
+Ultimately, I aim to translate cutting-edge research into real-world solutions by collaborating with stakeholders across academia, industry, and government.

 ---